pridiltal/stray/README.md

 Anomaly Detection in High Dimensional Data Space

 This package is a modification of [HDoutliers package](https://cran.r-project.org/web/packages/HDoutliers/index.html).
-HDoutliers is a powerful algorithm for the detection of anomalous observations in a dataset, which has (among other advantages) the ability to detect clusters of outliers in multi-dimensional data without requiring a model of the typical behavior of the system.
-However, it suffers from some limitations that affect its accuracy.
-In this package, we propose solutions to the limitations of HDoutliers, and propose an extension of the algorithm to deal with data streams that exhibit non-stationary behavior.
-The results show that our proposed algorithm improves the accuracy, and enables the trade-off between false positives and negatives to be better balanced.
+The HDoutliers algorithm is a powerful unsupervised algorithm for detecting anomalies in high-dimensional data, with a strong theoretical foundation.
+However, it suffers from some limitations that significantly hinder its performance level, under certain circumstances.
+In this package, we propose an algorithm that addresses these limitations.
+We define an anomaly as an observation that deviates markedly from the majority with a large distance gap.
+An approach based on extreme value theory is used for the anomalous threshold calculation.

+A companion paper to this work is available [here](https://arxiv.org/pdf/1908.04000.pdf).
+Using various synthetic and real datasets, we demonstrate the wide applicability and usefulness of our algorithm, which we call the stray algorithm.
+We also demonstrate how this algorithm can assist in detecting anomalies present in other data structures using feature engineering.
+We show the situations where the stray algorithm outperforms the HDoutliers algorithm both in accuracy and computational time.

 This package is still under development and this repository contains a development version of the R package *stray*.